Mr.Keynes and the... Complexity! A suggested model for the General Theory: The kcx model

 where earned income, obtained by multiplying the wage unit $w$ by the individual labour supply, $N_{i,t}=(\bar{N} - \mathcal{L}_{i,t})$, sustains the monetary allocation (in liquid form, $m_{i,t}$, or in purchases of chosen consumption goods, $\sum_{x \in G^c_{i,t}} p_jx_{i,j,t}$).
 The Cobb-Douglas functional form, with $z_{i,M}+z_{i,C}+z_{i,\mathcal{L}}=1$, has been chosen because of its tractability in calculations.
 Many alternative approaches are, indeed, possible.
-The vast majority of models in agent-based literature, briefly surveyed in the introduction, adopt random variables or stochastic functions, in consumption and/or in production.
-Solutions for the agent $i$ are:
+The vast majority of models in agent-based literature, briefly recalled in the introduction, adopt random variables or stochastic functions, in consumption and/or in production.
+In the implementation used for the simulations, the wage is treated as an exogenous contextual variable, consistently with the approach of the \gt.
+Individual optimization is therefore performed conditional on a given wage level, so that no labour supply schedule is derived: a proper labour supply curve would require solving the same optimization problem across all admissible wage levels, which is beyond the scope of the present model.
+Employment is thus determined entirely on the demand side: firms demand labour according to their expected production and available factors, and workers are hired sequentially.
+Once income has been distributed, each person allocates positive net income between consumption and retained money according to the Cobb-Douglas shares implied by $z_{i,C}$ and $z_{i,\mathcal{L}}$.